corcorana/restingIAF/iaf_manu.md

 In contrast to $PAF_M$, all CoG channel estimates contribute equally to the calculation of mean CoG ($CoG_M$).

 Given that resting-state EEG is frequently recorded both before and after an experimental session, we also include the facility to compute repeated-measures comparisons and grand averages across IAF summary statistics.
-Indeed, since concerted alpha-band activity is not guaranteed to manifest during a given recording<!-- AC: ?look at pre/post papers-->, we recommend such cross-recording comparisons in order to maximise the likelihood of being able to derive reliable estimates of IAF.
+Indeed, since both the quality and quantity of intraindividual alpha-band activity may vary across recordings [see for e.g., @samaha2015], we recommend such cross-recording comparisons in order to maximise the likelihood of being able to derive reliable estimates of IAF.
 Since separate EEG recordings may not be equivalent in terms of quality and/or informativeness of the data they render, grand averaged PAF and CoG estimates ($IAF_{GA}$) are weighted in accordance with the amount of channels that contributed to the estimation of IAF summary statistics:

 $$ IAF_{GA} = \frac{ IAF_1 \beta_1 + IAF_2 \beta_2 } {\beta_1 + \beta_2} , $$